 She writes about racial tensions in Witness.
 The story is set in 1924 and the Klu Klux Klan has just moved into a small Vermont town.
 No one is safe.

-Do you have a favorite book written in prose?
+Do you have a favorite book written in verse?
 Please share in the comments.